 Exposing the paper for 8 hours – a very long exposure time by any standards – did not result in the slightest imprint on the paper.
 Not a shadow.

 A fresh paper was inserted.
 This time the exposure time was weeks instead of hours.
-Five weeks to be exact – in the Scandinavian summer time, when the sun shines for most of the day and most of the night.
+Five weeks to be exact – in the Scandinavian summertime, when the sun shines for most of the day and most of the night.
 This resulted in some unimpressive streaks on the paper.
-See image on left.

-Not being disheartened, another paper was inserted, and exposed for six month.
-For half a year the pinhole was sitting there, letting in light through it’s little hole, exposing the paper.
+Not being disheartened, another paper was inserted, and exposed for six months.
+For half a year the pinhole was sitting there, letting in light through its little hole, exposing the paper.
 The result?
 After the rinse, a slight blue patch showed in one corner, but certainly nothing worth the effort.
 See above right.

 True or false?
 The conclusion: True!
 To combine pinhole and cyanotype, the in-camera method cannot be used.
 Instead, make a negative using the pinhole camera, and use the negative to print a cyanotype.